au-ts/libvmm/examples/virtio_mmio/README.md

 * `qemu_virt_aarch64`
 * `maaxboard`

-Other configuration options can be passed to the Makefile such as `CONFIG` and `BUILD_DIR`, see the Makefile for details.
+Other configuration options can be passed to the Makefile such as `MICROKIT_CONFIG` and `BUILD_DIR`, see the Makefile for details.

 By default the build system fetches the Linux kernel and initrd images from